 The candidate profile and application will take you about 15 minutes to complete.
 You will need to have an electronic copy of your CV ready to upload.
 We sometimes ask you to upload a covering letter too.
 If you are studying towards a qualification, you will also need to upload copies of your transcripts with your application.

 CV: This should cover your academic qualifications and employment history, and give concise details of important achievements and accomplishments at work or when studying.
 Please ensure you account for any gaps in your work history.

-In some cases, you may be asked to provide a cover letter.
-This should explain why you are interested in the role, why you are well suited to the role and how you reflect our values.
+Cover letter: This should explain why you are interested in your chosen role, why you are well suited to the role and how you reflect our values.

-Accuracy and written communication skills are often required for roles.
+Accuracy and written communication skills are often required.
 Please take the time to check any documents carefully before submitting them as part of your application.

 The interview and selection process will vary for each role.
-However, there are key stages to the assessment process that you should always expect to go through:
+However, there are certain key stages to the assessment process you should expect.

-Depending on the work stream and grade of the role you have applied for, there will be one or two more interviews and sometimes even a skills test.
+Competency-based interviews: Depending on the work stream and grade of the role you have applied for, there will be one or two more interviews and sometimes even a skills test.
 All of our interviews are conducted in line with our competency framework so please take time to understand what we look for .
 Competency-based questions allow our hiring managers to make an objective assessment of your experience and assess the qualities that will help you succeed in your chosen role.

 Job matching: We want people to succeed and we keep an open mind.
 If you don’t get the job you applied for, our team will consider whether your skills would be suitable for other parts of our business.
-They will contact you to discuss alternative opportunities and submitting your details if you are interested.
+They will contact you to discuss submitting your details for alternative opportunities.